ShenzhenYAO/vancouver_addresses/README.md

     Standardized stree names.
 A standardized address is like CIVID NUMBER + STD_STREET, e.g., 43 W PENDER ST

 3. Limitations
-    a) it only contains addresss in city of Vancouver (not including addresses in Richmond, not to mension the coastal rural areas)
+    a) it only contains addresss in city of Vancouver (not including addresses in Richmond, not to mention the coastal rural areas)
     b) there is no postal code !

 **BC Address Geocoder**